kcm2/ab/references/angelbeatshd.rst

 * The first few pages start off within the anime timeline (where Otonashi exists), where Hinata shows up to a strategy meeting in his NPC uniform as he slept in.
 Him and Otonashi run back to the dorms to get changed, and the flashback starts.
 * Hinata was killed by being hit by a lorry [#v1c1-1]_.
-* He wakes up on the right hand side of the classroom buildings, other students not really caring that he's suddenly appeared.
+* He wakes up on the right-hand side of the classroom buildings, other students not really caring that he's suddenly appeared.
-* He is approched by Kanade who informs him that class is about to start.
+* He is approached by Kanade who informs him that class is about to start.
 * He and Kanade run to the classroom, going past Yuri who notices, and is still in the normal uniform.
 * The other students and the teacher already know his name [#v1c1-2]_.
 * In a panic, he runs to the roof and looks out over the school [#v1c1-3]_ when Yuri kicks him off the roof.